SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

                       header="Section under review"
                       body="This section of the Developer Portal is under review and may be incomplete or contain minor errors." %}

-{% include jumbotron.html body="The Direct Card Payment scenario is used by customers that are **compliant with PCI-DSS regulations**, and is a way to implement Card Payments without using a Swedbank Pay hosted payment page." %}

 {% include alert.html type="informative" icon="info" header="Note on 3-D Secure
 Authentication" body="Although there is no need to redirect to a Swedbank Pay